dmatelokoh/chinook-analytics-portfolio/03-Tableau-case-studies/05_tableau_dashboard_walkthrough.md

 ## A Note on Embedding

 GitHub's markdown renderer strips out iframes and embedded HTML for security reasons, so the interactive dashboard can't be embedded directly in this page.
 The link at the top opens it on Tableau Public, where all three views are fully interactive.

-If you'd prefer a live embedded version, the repo could be extended with GitHub Pages to host the Tableau embed code.
-For now, the link is the most reliable way to access it.